 - Roast or steam your sweet potato.
 It will soften up a lot faster if cut into small cubes.
 Feel free to leave the skin on, but you can also peel it off if it's not your thing.

 - Preheat oven to 350 degrees.

-- Mash sweet potato in a large bowl with a fork, and add turkey, onion, garlic, egg, flaxseed, salt and spices.
+- Mash sweet potato in a large bowl with a fork, and add turkey, onion, garlic, honey, egg, flaxseed, salt and spices.
 Mix until all ingredients are thoroughly combined.
 (Hate to admit it, but using your hands works best!)

 - Place your mixture in a greased meatloaf pan.

 - Stick in the oven and bake for about 50-55 minutes.
 Cover with tinfoil if necessary to avoid burning the top.